Mr-Spect3r/My-Tools/Vip/ransom.md

 This ransomware is developing ...

-`Written in Python and open source with free updates ♻️ (Gift 50 Email and Password for Send Email, Report Story and Post and Live)`
+`Written in Golang and open source with free updates ♻️ (Gift 50 Email and Password for Send Email, Report Story and Post and Live)`

 `Payment method: Crypto (Usdt, btc, ltc, etc... and Git card)`